 IOP program recipients must receive on-going patient assessments, at regularly scheduled intervals and whenever clinically indicated, including intensity of needs determinations using ASAM/LOCUS/CASII to evaluate the recipient's response to treatment interventions and to monitor progress toward treatment plan goals.
-Recipient assessments must document the individual's response to the treatment plan, identify progress toward individual and program goals, reflect changes in identified goals and substantiate objectives, and continued stay the at intensity/frequency of services.
+Recipient assessments must document the individual's response to the treatment plan, identify progress toward individual and program goals, reflect changes in identified goals and objectives, and substantiate continued stay at the current intensity/frequency of services.
 An updated treatment plan must be completed to justify a transfer to a higher or lower intensity/frequency of services or discharge from treatment as no longer meeting medical necessity at any level.